jmuspratt/power-school-reporter-react/README.md

-# Power School Report Card Tool
+# PowerSchool Report Card Tool

-When our school system switched from paper report card to using the power school portal, we lost the ability to view a concise summary of a school year's activities including grades and comments.
+When our school system switched from paper report card to using the PowerSchool portal, we lost the ability to view a concise summary of a school year's activities including grades and comments.

-Since Power School has a data export function, I wrote a tool that lets you generate year by year "report cards" that you save in PDF form (or print even) usng your browser's print function.
+Since PowerSchool has a data export function, I wrote a tool that lets you generate year by year "report cards" that you save in PDF form (or print even) usng your browser's print function.

 The app is currently deployed on [Github pages](https://sberczuk.github.io/power-school-reporter-react/)